oosayeroo/sayer-weedshop/Readme.md

 Legion Weed Clinic Interior MLO FREE - https://www.gta5-mods.com/maps/mlo-legion-weed-clinic -- designed to work with this MLO but guess you could move it wherever you want if you know how.

+NH context - thanks to andyaUk for letting me know.
+Will convert to qb menu soon as I can.

 ## Credits :